rust-lang/reference/src/patterns.md

 The _wildcard pattern_ matches any value.
 It is used to ignore values when they don't matter.
 Inside other patterns it matches a single data field (as opposed to the `..` which matches the remaining fields).
+Unlike identifier patterns, it does not copy, move or borrow the value it matches.

 Examples: